What is Waldorf Education?

 At a Waldorf school, education is not measured by competition and test scores, but is viewed as a life-long journey.
 And an educational approach that appropriately responds to a child’s natural interest in the world cannot help but result in an intrinsic desire to find out more.

 Waldorf schools are sometimes erroneously seen as “art schools” because of the depth of the fine, practical, and performing arts curriculum you’ll find here, woven in an interdisciplinary fashion among all the subjects.
-Interestingly, however, it’s actually the sciences that become a career choice for many Waldorf school alumni—an interest developed through years of exploration, discovery, invention, and thinking-outside-the-box approaches to life.
+Interestingly, however, it’s actually the sciences that become a career choice for many Waldorf school alumni—an interest developed through years of exploration, invention, and discovery.

 The Origins of Waldorf Education

-In Stuttgart, Germany, in 1919, Emil Molt, owner of the Waldorf-Astoria cigarette factory, was looking to develop a school for the children of his employees.
-Molt was seeking a curriculum that would not only meet the children’s intellectual needs but speak also to their spiritual essence and humanity, thus helping them to flourish in an industrial post-war landscape.
-To develop this pedagogy, Molt turned to Rudolf Steiner, a noted scholar, author, and educator.
+In 1919, Emil Molt, owner of the Waldorf-Astoria cigarette factory in Stuttgart, Germany, was looking to develop a school for the children of his employees.
+Molt was seeking a curriculum that would not only meet the children’s intellectual needs but speak also to their spiritual essence and humanity, thus helping them to flourish in the turbulent aftermath of the Great War.
+To develop this pedagogy, Molt turned to Rudolf Steiner.
 Steiner agreed to take on the task, under the conditions that the school be:

 - Artistically and culturally enriching